10531 4S Commons Drive,

 Shortly after Mike graduated from Mission Bay High School, his dad lost his medical practice due to an unexpected illness, and was placed on a permanent disability.
 Mike’s stay at home mom began to work part time to help out financially and fortunately, a truly devastating situation was avoided because of his dad’s forethought and planning.

 What added to this challenge was, just two weeks after his return, Mike proposed to a girl name Beverly Dunn from Orange County, whom he met through letter writing while serving his mission in Denmark.
-Amazingly, despite having no car, no family support in town or financial help, and no job (other than the promise of his manager position he previously held at McDonald’s) she said yes!
+Amazingly, despite having no car, no family support in town, or financial help, and no job (other than the promise of his manager position he previously held at McDonald’s) she said yes!
 Mike’s career choice would soon prove to be very short-lived, as Bev understandably had some serious reservations about her future husband wearing a paper hat to work!

 “Bev must have seen some things in me that I couldn’t quite see in myself at that time,” says Mike.
 “She had a strong faith and a belief, and still does to this day, that things would always work out.”
 After consulting with a career guidance counselor, Mike decided upon a career in banking.
 “The guy asked me what I liked.
 I told him, ‘People and money…and not necessarily in that order’, so banking seemed like a good place to start.”
 In true, self-made-man bootstraps fashion, and with less than a few months before getting married, Mike borrowed a bike from a friend to ride up and down Garnet Ave in Pacific Beach to apply for a job.

 He was quickly hired as a part time teller at a local bank.
 “I was hired mostly because I didn’t have any formal education at the time and the branch manager thought I was hungry enough to be teachable.
 I was later told that the other reason she hired me was because I was tall and a guy.
-The branch only had women working there at that time, and they needed someone tall to change the ceiling lightbulbs and also possibly protect them from any would be robbers.”
+The branch only had women working there at that time, and they needed someone tall to change the ceiling light bulbs and possibly protect them from any would be robbers.”

 Mike and Bev were married just a week before Christmas in 1982 and they used the proceeds from selling his only asset (his drums) to get into their first apartment.
 Because of their modest circumstances and only having one car, Mike walked to work every day for several years.
 Those sacrifices, challenging experiences, and the lessons learned working at the bank, were a great training ground and provided a solid foundation to his future business successes.